 William Miller is the author of numerous award-winning books for young people.
-His first book, Zora Hurston And The Chinaberry Tree, a Reading Rainbow selection, was originally written as a poem.
+His first book, ZORA HURSTON AND THE CHINABERRY TREE, a Reading Rainbow selection, was originally written as a poem.
 "I started out as a poet who wrote poems about famous African American writers," says Miller.
 "My high school English teacher, who is also a children's book author, encouraged me to write a picture book based on my poems.
 I expanded a poem on Hurston's life and simplified the language for children."

 Miller was raised in Anniston, Alabama, and now lives in York, Pennsylvania, where he has taught African American literature for many years.
 His children's books all relate to the African American experience and themes of struggle, renewal, and celebration.
-The Bus Ride, a "Choices" selection by the Cooperative Children's Book Center, was praised by Kirkus Reviews for letting readers "feel the winds of history rustle."
-Miller's most recent book, Joe Louis, My Champion, tells the story of a young boy who learns to trust in his own natural abilities from the example of his hero, world champion prizefighter Joe Louis.
-Other award-winning books by Miller are listed below.
+THE BUS RIDE, a "Choices" selection by the Cooperative Children's Book Center, was praised by KIRKUS REVIEWS for letting readers "feel the winds of history rustle."
+Miller's most recent book, JOE LOUIS, MY CHAMPION, tells the story of a young boy who learns to trust in his own natural abilities from the example of his hero, world champion prizefighter Joe Louis.
+Other award-winning books by Miller include RENT PARTY JAZZ, THE PIANO, NIGHT GOLF, FREDERICK DOUGLASS: THE LAST DAY OF SLAVERY, and RICHARD WRIGHT AND THE LIBRARY CARD.